camac/Swiper/README.md

 During Deployment, one of the steps would be to restore the appropriate database properties.

+Current Limitations!!!
+I Need to fix the logic, currently the restore process only works if there is the existng notes element to restore against.

 # Which Files to Ignore from Your Repository?